csanchezarisa/ds-23-24-1-pr1/README.md

 - Class `DSArray` implemented.
 Used as a static vector, because there's no static vectors on `DSLib`.
 - Class `FiniteLinkedList` implemented.
 Used as a linked list but with a maximum number of elements.
 - Class `OrderedVector` implemented.
 Used as a finite linked list but ordered.
+- `NoAccommodationAvailableException` renamed to `NoAccommodationAvailableException`, in `ShippingLine` and test classes.